 1 can (15 oz) petite diced tomatoes, undrained

 2 tsp garlic salt

-In microwave, steam-cook frozen vegetables according to directions.
-Meanwhile, in pan over medium heat, saute in oil, onions, garlic, celery & carrots until tender.
+In the microwave, steam-cook frozen vegetables according to the directions.
+Meanwhile, in a pan over medium heat, saute in oil, onions, garlic, celery & carrots until tender.
 Add tomatoes and cooked vegetables to a crockpot.
-Add in chicken stock, water, bullion cube and barley.
+Add in chicken stock, water, bouillon cube, and barley.
 Add spices.
 Stir to mix and then cover.
 Cook on low for 4-5 hours.

 I served this with homemade bread and it was just perfect.